p3r/dbgrandi.github.io/source/posts/minimum_viable_programmer.markdown

 ### | You can use simple git commands

-Every team I've worked with in the last 5 years has used `git`, with most using Github.
+Every team I've worked with in the last 5 years has used `git`, with most using GitHub.

 You should be able to add, commit, push, pull, branch, and merge.
 Knowing how to fork code, create a branch, and send a pull-request are vital to being able to contribute to a team.

 ### | You know how to ask good questions

 Seriously.
-When a colleague comes to me with a question, my first response is almost always “What have you tried so far?" or “What did Google
+When a colleague comes to me with a question, my first response is almost always *“What have you tried so far?”* or *“What did Google turn up?”*

 I often point people to [How To Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html) as a guide to help maximize the odds of getting a useful response to your question.
 [Orta](https://twitter.com/orta) recommended [How do I ask a good question?](http://stackoverflow.com/help/how-to-ask) as another resource.